konsumer/tagslide/README.md

 Here is a [demo](http://tagslide.herokuapp.com/) with the tag #tagslide.

+Optionally, you can moderate

 ## Deploy

 ### heroku

-You can deploy this on heroku easily, with 1 web dyno.
+You can deploy this on heroku (for free) easily, with 1 web dyno.

 ### configuration